gtsteffaniak/filebrowser/README.md

 This fork makes the following significant changes to filebrowser for
 origin:

-  1. [x] Better search
+  1. [x] Enhanced lightning fast indexed search
-     - Lightning fast
-     - real-time results as you type
+     - Real-time results as you type
      - Works with more type filters
-     - interactive results page.
+     - Enhanced interactive results page.
   2. [x] Revamped and simplified GUI navbar and sidebar menu.
      - Additional compact view mode as well as refreshed view mode styles.
-  3. [x] Revamped configuration via `filebrowser.yml` config file.
+  3. [x] Revamped and simplified configuration via `filebrowser.yml` config file.
-     - More configurations possible at a per-user level
+  4. [x] Faster listing browsing
+     - Switching view modes is instant
+     - Changing Sort order is instant
+     - The entire directory is loaded in 1/3 the time

 ## About